quixio/quix-streams/README.md

 # What is Quix Streams?

-<b>Quix Streams</b> is a library for developing <b>real-time</b> streaming applications focused on <b>time-series data</b> and high-performance.
+<b>Quix Streams</b> is a library for developing <b>real-time</b> streaming applications focused on <b>[time-series data](what-is-timeseries.md)</b> and high-performance.
 It's designed to be used for high-frequency telemetry services when you need to process <b>high volumes</b> of time-series data with up to nanosecond precision.
 It uses a message broker such as <b>Apache Kafka</b>, instead of a database, so you can process time-series data with high performance and resource savings.

-Quix Streams <b>does not use</b> any Domain Specific Language or Embedded framework, it's a library that you can use in your code base.
+Quix Streams <b>does not use</b> any domain-specific language or embedded framework, it's a library that you can use in your code base.
 This means you can use any data processing library for your chosen language, together with Quix Streams.

 Quix Streams currently supports the following languages: